Russia’s information war expands through Eastern Europe

 Russia’s onslaught comes as Eastern European governments, like others around the world, grapple with dissatisfaction and unrest caused by rising prices for fuel and food.

 Bulgaria is in a particularly vulnerable position.
-Pro-Western Prime Minister Kiril Petkov lost a no confidence vote last month.
+Pro-Western Prime Minister Kiril Petkov lost a no-confidence vote last month.
 Concerns about the economy and fuel prices only increased when Russia cut off Bulgaria’s supply of natural gas last spring.
 The upheaval prompted President Rumen Radev to say his country was entering a “political, economic and social crisis.”

 The government’s relationship with Moscow is another complication.
 Bulgaria recently expelled 70 Russian diplomatic staffers over concerns about espionage, prompting the Kremlin to threaten to end diplomatic relations with it.